Beach Walk Complex House Manual

 We will leave an initial supply of toilet paper (3 rolls) and paper toilets to tide you over until you are able to get to the grocery store and buy what you need to get you through your stay.

 The dishwasher soap is located under the kitchen sink.
 As water is such a precious and limited resource in Bermuda, we kindly request that you only use the dishwasher when it's full.

 The bath towels will be on the towel rack in the bathroom.
 We will leave extra towels for you in the large armoire located in the master bathroom.
 We kindly request that you do not take the bath towels outside or to the beach and use the beach towels provided instead.

 The beach towels are located in the large armoire in the master bathroom.
-There are also hooks available outside on the ornamental boat oar for drying beach towels.

 Books and Games

 There is a "Little Cottage Library" with books and games for you to enjoy located in the bureau in the front hall.
 Please feel free to take a book home if you weren't able to finish it during your stay or leave a book for future guests.